-.
-Reopening Schools Safely and Promoting the Health and Safety of Students, Staff, and the School ommunity B-1.
-What resources are available to support the safe reopening and sustained operations of schools?
-22 B-2.
-Is COVID-19 testing for students and LEA staff an allowable use of ESSER and GEER funds? .
-22 B-3.
-May ESSER and GEER funds be used to provide COVID-19 vaccinations to LEA teachers, staff, and eligible students?23 B-4.
-May ESSER and GEER funds be used for personal protective equipment (PPE), cleaning and sanitizing materials, and related supplies necessary to maintain school operations during and after the COVID-19 pandemic?23 B-5.
-How might an LEA use ESSER and GEER funds to engage stakeholders to build confidence in an LEA's plan for safe return to in-person instruction and continuity of services?
-B-6.
-May ESSER and GEER funds be used for construction?24 B-7.
-May ESSER and GEER funds be used for renovation, including for such projects as making improvements to a school facility to improve indoor air quality (such as heating, ventilation, and air conditioning (HVAC) systems), and projects that would promote social distancing and safe in-person instruction?
-B-8.
-May an LEA use ESSER and GEER funds to purchase trailers or modular units?27 C .
+B-11.
+May ESSER and GEER funds be used to support costs for utilities or gasoline?
+(New December 7, 2022) B-12.
+May ESSER and GEER funds be used to pay student fees for activities such as art, music, and theater classes?
+(New December 7, 2022) B-13.
+May ESSER and GEER funds be used to provide students with safe, healthy, and supportive learning environments?
+(New December 7, 2022) B-14.
+May ESSER and GEER funds be used for the cost of purchasing and installing video systems for security purposes?
+(New December 7, 2022) C .
 Advancing Educational Equity in COVID-19 Response Overall Equity Considerations C-1.
-What should each State and LEA consider in order to ensure that ESSER and GEER funds are equitably allocated among schools?
-C-2.
+What should each State and LEA consider in order to ensure that ESSER and GEER funds are equitably allocated among schools?39 C-2.
 How may an LEA use ESSER and GEER funds to support students who have lost instructional time due to the COVID-19 pandemic?
 C-3.
 How may an LEA use ESSER and GEER funds to support students' social, emotional, mental health, and academic needs, including by hiring support personnel such as nurses, counselors, and social workers?
 Focusing on Student Groups Most Impacted by the Pandemic C-4.
 How may an LEA use ESSER and GEER funds to support English learners (also referred to as multilingual learners)?
-C-5.
+C-4.a.
+In addition to the approaches described in FAQ C-4, how may ESSER and GEER funds support multilingual learners?
+(New December 7, 2022) C-4.b.
+In addition to the approaches described in FAQ C-4 and C-4.a., how may ESSER and GEER funds support family engagement for multilingual learners?
+(New December 7, 2022) C-4.c.
+How may ESSER and GEER funds support assessments for multilingual learners?
+(New December 7, 2022) C-5.
 How may an LEA use ESSER and GEER funds to support the needs of children with disabilities under the IDEA?
 C-6.
-How may an LEA use ESSER and GEER funds to support students with disabilities who are not IDEA-eligible but who receive services in accordance with a Section 504 plan?35 C-7.
-How may ESSER and GEER funds be used to support students experiencing homelessness?
-35 C-8.
-How may an LEA use ESSER and GEER funds to serve children and youth in foster care?
-36 C-9.
-How may an LEA use ESSER and GEER funds to support migratory students?
-C-10.
+How may an LEA use ESSER and GEER funds to support students with disabilities who are not IDEA-eligible but who receive services in accordance with a Section 504 plan?48 C-7.
+How may ESSER and GEER funds be used to support students experiencing homelessness?48 C-8.
+How may an LEA use ESSER and GEER funds to serve children and youth in foster care?49 C-9.
+How may an LEA use ESSER and GEER funds to support migratory students?50 C-10.
 How may ESSER and GEER funds support students who are in correctional facilities, including those who are served under the Title I, Part D programs for students who are neglected, delinquent, or at risk?
-Interventions and Strategies for Consideration C-11.
-How may an LEA use ESSER and GEER funds to address chronic absenteeism?38
+Interventions and Strategies for Consideration51 C-11.
+How may an LEA use ESSER and GEER funds to address chronic absenteeism?
+(Updated December 7, 2022) C-11.a.
+How may ESSER and GEER funds be used to support early warning indicator systems?
+(New December 7, 2022)